The entire Sydney Ferries fleet is wheelchair accessible via the 23 wheelchair accessible ferry wharves (pending tidal and safety conditions).

 - Keep clear of the edges of the wharf.
-Secure your mobility aid so you are side along rather than facing the water and apply the brakes when waiting on the wharf.
+Secure your mobility aid so you are aligned sideways to rather than facing the water and apply the brakes when waiting on the wharf.

 - Make yourself known to gate, wharf or vessel staff if you need assistance.

-Masters with a fully loaded ferry are not able to pick up a passenger simply because he or she is using a mobility aid.
-Where possible, Sydney Ferries will provide an additional vessel to pick up passengers and/ or provide alternative transport advice or arrangements.
+Masters with a fully loaded ferry are not able to pick up a customer simply because he or she is using a mobility aid.
+Where possible, Sydney Ferries will provide an additional vessel to pick up customers and/ or provide alternative transport advice or arrangements.

 Sydney Ferries aims to give priority boarding to customers with disabilities and their carers or those using mobility aids.
 If you require priority boarding make yourself known to a staff member on the wharf.